nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/stream-endpoint.md

 java  -DPLANTUML_LIMIT_SIZE=16384  -jar /tmp/plantuml.jar /tmp/streams.puml -tsvg
 ```

-## Get Scaling Analysis
+## Get Scaling Analysis{{> anchor 'scale'}}
 ```
 GET /management/stream/scale
 ```

-This endpoints describes if the current load requires scale up (add worker nodes) or scale down (remove worker nodes).
+This endpoint analyzes the current cluster workload and determines whether scaling is needed.
+It provides recommendations for scaling out (adding worker nodes) or scaling in (removing worker nodes) based on the active computations.

+### How It Works

-The best number of worker nodes is determined by trying to maximize the concurrency on active computations, that are limited by the number of partitions in their input streams.
+The optimal number of worker nodes is calculated by maximizing concurrency on active computations.
+Each computation's concurrency is constrained by the number of partitions in its input streams.

-Note that we don't scale to 0 worker node, because there is always a worker node needed in order to process async tasks that are necessary to report metrics, log audit entries, process scheduled tasks ...
+**Important:** The system never scales down to zero worker nodes.
+At least one worker node is required to process asynchronous tasks that are essential for:
+- Reporting metrics
+- Logging audit entries
+- Processing scheduled tasks

+### Metrics

-The scale metric and the number of worker nodes are also exposed as metric in realtime:
+The scale metric and the current number of worker nodes are exposed as real-time Nuxeo metrics:
-- nuxeo.streams.scale.metric
-- nuxeo.cluster.worker.count
+- `nuxeo.streams.scale.metric`: The recommended number of worker nodes
+- `nuxeo.cluster.worker.count`: The current number of active worker nodes

+### Prerequisites

-This endpoint requires the `metrics.streams.enabled=true`.
+This endpoint requires `metrics.streams.enabled=true` in `nuxeo.conf`.

 ### Query Parameters